-Q. What factors affects the effectiveness of acupuncture treatment?
+Q. What factors affect the effectiveness of acupuncture treatment?

 Q. How Quickly can acupuncture treat an illness?

-A. It is difficult to generalize about how quick or slowly acupuncture will work.
+A. It is difficult to generalize about how quickly or slowly acupuncture will work.
 The response varies from individual to individual.
-Acupuncture’s speed is dependent on Qi, so children and those with good general vitality often respond fast, but older people and those with depleted Qi may expect slower result.
-The duration of treatment is decided by the duration of illness.
-The less chronic an illness, lesser are the number of sittings required.
+Acupuncture’s speed is dependent on Qi, so children and those with good general vitality often respond fast, but older people and those with depleted Qi may expect slower results.
+The duration of treatment is decided by the duration of the illness.
+The less chronic an illness, the lesser the number of sittings required.

 Q. Does acupuncture cure a problem or provide temporary relief?

 A. Acupuncture cures many diseases like bronchial asthma, cervical spondylosis, low backache, acne, frozen shoulder, etc. However, in some diseases like rheumatoid arthritis, anxiety neurosis, prolapsed disc, etc. it provides symptomatic relief and the patient has to take treatment at regular intervals (once a month) to achieve complete improvement.

 Q. Is it effective as a single mode of treatment or in conjunction with others?

 A. It is generally effective as a single mode of treatment.